edjamakated/GPT-poet-web/README.md

 # Poetry Creator

 A simple web app that allows users to enter their ideas and generates a poem based on those ideas.
 The poem is typed out using a typewriter effect.
 The app is built with HTML, CSS, JavaScript, jQuery, and the TypewriterJS library.
+It uses a PHP backend that communicates with the OpenAI endpoint and the user interface using JSON in POST data.

 ![Poetry Creator Preview](poetry-preview.png)